dixxe/potato-flake/README.md

 6. Change password of user. `passwd admin` (admin is name of user)
 7. Reboot to make sure everything is working

 Congratulations!
-Now you can head to the [[what-next]] and start tinkering!
+Now you can head to the [post-install guide](what-next.md) and start tinkering!